-This can be accessed using: https://admissions.warwickshire.gov.uk/synergy/providers
+This can be accessed using: https://admissions.warwickshire.gov.uk/synergy/providers requests for information.
+All related communications are made using internet linked systems or email.

 The school is solely responsible for submitting accurate details of children and claims on time as requested by the Local Authority.
 Failure to do so will result in payments to the school being delayed.